scio-labs/inkathon/README.md

 ## Disclaimer 🚨

-This repository is still work-in-progress and there are many things that need to be improved.
+This repository is still work-in-progress and there are probably bugs.
+Open tasks include:

+- [ ] Typesafe contract interactions with `@polkadot/typegen`
+- [ ] Upgrade to ink! v4

 ## The Stack